-The Airstream Limited Warranty is detailed in a separate folder.
+The Airstream Limited Warranty is detailed on a Warranty Card.
 It is filled out by the dealer and presented to the owner during delivery of a new unit.
 The Limited Warranty must be presented to a dealer to obtain warranty service.
 It should be kept in the trailer during the warranty period.